 It is a general task of saving work in the automation process.
 After all the work we wish to save the file.

 This code read Workbook named as “Sales 2019.xlsx” to save.

-Similarly to replicate the workbook we are working on can be created by using “Save As” method in VBA.
+Similarly to replicate the workbook we are working on can be created by using “Save As” method.

 - File Name: What is the name of the file you wish to give.
 This should be combined with file folder path.

 - File Format: What is should be the format for the file you are saving.